chRyNaN/Casper/README.md

+# chrynan-codes-theme
+This is a Theme for a [Ghost](https://ghost.org/) website.
+This is the Theme that is used on [chrynan.codes](https://chrynan.codes).
+This repository was forked and adapted from Ghost's Casper Theme and the rest of the README file is from that repository.

 # Casper

 The default theme for [Ghost](http://github.com/tryghost/ghost/).
 This is the latest development version of Casper!
 If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Casper/releases) page.